 How Does a Mediation Work?

-You will probably have one joint session where all parties and the mediator are present.
-Unless you do not have an attorney, you will not have to speak at this session.
-After that, the mediator will spend some time privately with each of the parties, and go back and forth until either an agreement is reached or one or more parties decides the session should end.
+Typically, you'll engage in a joint session where all involved parties, along with the mediator, convene.
+If you have legal representation, you won't be required to speak during this session.
+Following that, the mediator will conduct private sessions with each party, shuttling back and forth until either an agreement is reached or one or more parties decide to conclude the session.

 Learn more here about mediation.